 Another con is space.
 While it had been mentioned previously that there are rolling islands, even if space is at a premium, an island may just not be practical.
 There’s nothing more frustrating to a cook than having something”in the way” when you’re attempting to prepare foods for your loved ones, or yourself.
 If your kitchen is small, as you may long for extra storage space and countertop, an island may not be the best solution.

 One con which was noted was positioning of an island can disrupt the flow of a kitchen.
-An island can actually disrupt the flow of this functioning triangle, causing more difficulties in preparation, cooking, and cleanup.
+An island can actually disrupt the flow of this functioning triangle, causing more difficulties in preparation, What does a Raccoon Sound like, cooking, and cleanup.
 It’s important to get placement so there is not a dead zone in the kitchen, or an area of countertop that goes unused because of the positioning of the island.

 The bottom line on with a kitchen island would be to ascertain the size of your kitchen and the amount you are comfortable with spending.
 There are a lot of kitchen designers who can help with the decisions.